 The thinking: if the student or family has contributed their own money toward the education, they have an incentive to ensure the student completes the course, finds a job, and repays the loan.
 If 100% is loan-funded, the family’s perceived stake is lower; default risk (in the lender’s calculation) is marginally higher.

 The reality: this is a regulatory and policy convention more than a strict risk principle.
-Margin requirements are set by the Indian Banks’ Association (IBA) Model Education Loan Scheme and adopted by most PSU banks.
+Margin requirements are set by the Indian Banks’ Association (IBA) Model Education Loan Scheme and adopted by most PSU banks, within the broader education-loan framework laid down by the Reserve Bank of India.
 Private banks and NBFCs sometimes deviate, offering zero-margin products as a competitive feature.

 How margin is calculated